Brussels Sprouts and Bacon Gratin

 Au gratin is a French term that simply means to gratiné (plural) top a dish with cheese (sometimes along with breadcrumbs) and browning in the oven.
-I also have a very tasty Butternut Squash and Sage Gratin that you need to check out. < Just click on the name for the link.
+I also have a very tasty Butternut Squash and Sage Gratin that you need to check out.

 You can omit the bacon and served with my new recipe for Vegetarian Mushroom Wellington with Gravy (pic above) and your veggie holiday meal is done!

 If you’ve made this Brussels Sprouts and Bacon Gratin or any other recipe, leave a comment below.
 I love to hear from my readers!

 13 Comments on “Brussels Sprouts and Bacon Gratin”

 Can the Brussel sprouts and cheese be made ahead time and then do the baking just before the meal?

 The Brussels sprouts will be fine if you boil ahead of time.
 The cheese sauce you can also make ahead but it will get thick when refrigerated.
 What I suggest is reheating it in a pan over low heat until it, you can whisk in more milk if needed until is back to a saucy consistency, then pour over the Brussels before baking.
 Enjoy!

 Can you substitute whole milk for 1% milk or whipping cream.?
 I don’t have whole milk.

 If you mix equal amounts of 1% and cream that would be similar to whole milk.
 You can also use all 1% milk or all cream, the choice is yours 🙂